 Walkways & Masonry

 A walkway from the driveway to the front door is necessary, but the amount it will cost also depend entirely on your tastes and budget as well as the are to be covered.
-Masonry such as walls and chimneys also depends on tastes.
+Masonry such as walls and chimneys also depends on taste.
 If your plan does include a fireplace and a chimney, it will cost the same to build it against a modular home or a traditional home.

 No Difference Between Modular and Traditional Construction for Walkways or Masonry